 My goal with this blog is to help you understand everything about operating principles.
-I will share with you its few examples, why and when to use them, and how to document operating values for your organization.
+I will share information on why and when to use them, and how to document operating principles and values for your organization.

 Table of Content

 Team operating principles are the rules that let employees know what’s acceptable and not acceptable in their company.
 Such rules serve as guidelines for them in making the right decisions and building trust.
 As a result, it will enable greater innovation in your business.

 These operating principles can be of many forms, but that doesn’t matter.
 What matters is how well they get defined.
 Any sports that you play or watch have well-defined rules, correct?
 The same applies to your company.

 Incorporate these guiding rules to achieve the set goals of your business:

 - Always communicate with each other in the team, whether it is good or bad news.